noobsixt9/sub-dir-enumer/README.md

 2- sub domain enumeration

-program usage: python3 sub-dir-enumer.py 1 or 2 <wordlist full path> <target url>
+program usage: python3 sub-dir-enumer.py 1 or 2 /wordlist full path/ /target url/

 That 's it and now sit back wait for results